pachecowillians/arch-linux-post-install/README.md

 ```sh
 sudo chown -R $USER:$USER /PATH/TO/COPIED/FOLDER
 ```

+The above command can also be used to allow the file system to have edit access to data from an external HD if an SSD is used for the operating system and a HD for the files.

 If you use VirtualBox to run virtual machines, when creating new machines from existing images, it is necessary to reconfigure the images to make them compatible with the current configuration of the operating system.
 To do this, run the command below: